 - Reinforce their sense of achievement

-Did I miss any tips for teen motivation that you saw?
-Have you tried other method to motivate your teen and were they effective?
-Let us know in the comments below!
+Did we miss any tips on how to motivate a teenager?
+Have you tried other methods aside from this and were they effective?
+Let us know on the comments below!

 Latest posts by Todd VanDuzer (see all)